Purpose

 Directory matching is not supported.
 For example,

-*and?wildcards are supported for file names.
-Other wildcards, although allowed as input, cannot match any results.
+*and?are supported as filename wildcards.
+Other wildcards, although allowed, cannot match any results.

 Examples